Modules over relative monads for syntax and semantics: Formalization in the proof assistant Coq

 \section{Formalization in the proof assistant \textsf{Coq}}

 In this section we explain some elements of the formalization of the initiality theorem in the proof assistant \textsf{Coq}.
 However, we only explain the implementations of definitions and lemmas that are specific to the theorem.
 We base ourselves on a general library of category theoretic concepts the formalization details of which we do not go into.
-The interested reader can find an in--depth description and the complete \textsf{Coq} code on the author's web page.
-The implementation of categories, endomonads and modules over endomonads (which are analoguous to the implementation of their relative counterparts used here) is explained in detail in \cite{ahrens_zsido}.
+The interested reader can find an in--depth description and the complete \textsf{Coq} code online\footnote{\sourceurl}.
+The implementation of categories, monads and modules over monads (which are analogous to the implementation of their relative counterparts used here) is explained in detail by \textcite{ahrens_zsido}.

 For a morphism $f$ from object $a$ to object $b$ in any category we write \lstinline!f : a ---> b!.
 Composition of morphisms $f : a \to b$ and $g : b \to c$ is written \lstinline!f ;; g!.